The 2nd interview with the IND

 You have the 2nd interview with the Immigration and Naturalisation Service (IND).
 This is an important interview for your asylum application.
 You explain in detail why you fled.
 You will be appointed a lawyer and undergo a medical examination.

-You will be appointed a lawyer for the 2nd interview
+You will get a lawyer before the 2nd interview with the IND

 You will have a medical examination before the 2nd interview